ephbaum/EphWordsBlog/src/content/blog/2023/11/2023-11-18-2023-week-46-everything-s-normal.md

 The Quiz Night was definitely a good time.
 We arrived a little later than expected and didn't join a team or start our own, so we just observed as though it were a class we were auditing.
 It was a lot of fun and from my recollection, between the two of us, we would have had a pretty formidable score right up there with teams that tied for first.

 It was a nice evening, good to get out and spend time with Lou, and it was nice to see some folks we know from the community.
+It was a bit of a bummer when Josh Farley [referenced the story](https://www.npr.org/2023/10/25/1208478868/bobi-worlds-oldest-dog-dies-portuguese) of Bobi the 31-year-old Portuguese purebred Rafeiro do Alentejo and Guinness World Record holder had passed, but of course not all the new can be good and it seems he lived a good life as a very good boy.

 ![Eph & Lou do a little PDA at Manette Saloon](../../../../assets/images/2023/11/eph-and-lou-pda.jpg)